KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Scalable tools for calibrating models
 -------------------------------------------------------------------------

-As discussed in :numref:`Section %s <foundational_resources_calibration>`, several tools are available for calibrating small single-algorithm models.
+As discussed in :numref:`foundational_resources_calibration`, several tools are available for calibrating small single-algorithm models.
 However, these tools are not well-suited to calibrating large multi-algorithmic models.
 To calibrate WC models, we must develop new methods and software tools for scalably calibrating rule-based multi-algorithmic models.
 We and others have begun to explore using reduced models to efficiently calibrate WC models :cite:`karr2015summary`.
 However, further work is needed to formalize these methods, including developing automated methods for reducing WC models.

 Scalable tools for verifying models
 -------------------------------------------------------------------------

 To fulfill our vision of using WC models to drive medicine and bioengineering, it will be critical for modelers to rigorously verify that WC models function as intended.
-As discussed in :numref:`Section %s <foundational_resources_verification>`, researchers are beginning to adapt tools from computer science and software engineering to verify cell models.
+As discussed in :numref:`foundational_resources_verification`, researchers are beginning to adapt tools from computer science and software engineering to verify cell models.
 However, none of the existing or planned tools support rule-based, multi-algorithmic models.
 To help modelers verify WC models, we must adapt formal verification and/or unit testing for WC modeling.
 Furthermore, to help researchers quickly verify models, these tools should help researchers verify entire WC models, as well as help researchers verify reduced models and individual submodels.

 Additional tools that would help accelerate WC modeling
 -------------------------------------------------------------------------